 The safety of our staff and students is our primary concern.
+Approved visitation by the principal will be conditional on the visitor passing the same screening process as staff.

-- We will not allow normal visitation to our campuses until our reopen date. - Volunteers are not allowed. - Only diocesan scheduled workers are allowed on campus during preparation for reopen.
+We will not allow normal visitation to our campuses until our reopen date.
+Volunteers are not allowed.
+Only diocesan scheduled workers are allowed on campus during preparation for reopen.